 Stefanie Vander Slagt PT, BScPT, BKin, FCAMPT, CAFCI

 Stefanie graduated from the University of Toronto in 2000 with her Degree in Physiotherapy, she also has a Kinesiology degree completed in 1997 from McMaster University.
 In 2006, Stefanie received her Certificate from the Acupuncture Foundation of Canada Institute (CAFCI).
-Stefanie received her Advanced Diploma of Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopedic Division.
-She is also a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
-She has owned Physiotherapy Associates of Port Perry since 2001 and recently renovated the clinic which now boasts 11 treatment rooms, a large gym and a welcoming reception area.
-Stefanie is proud to offer this new facility to the Port Perry community and welcomes all new and previous clients to experience it for themselves.
+Stefanie received her Advanced Diploma of Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopedic Division in 2015.
+She is also a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT) and earned her Gunn IMS certification in 2022.
+Stefanie is also an Advanced Practice Provider for the ISAEC program (Interprofessional Spine Assessment and Education Clinics.)
+She has owned Physiotherapy Associates of Port Perry since 2001.

-Renée Cox PT, MScPT, BScKin, FCAMPT, GunnIMS, CAFCI
+Renée Parish PT, MScPT, BScKin, FCAMPT, GunnIMS, CAFCI

 Practicing orthopedic and manual physiotherapy since the completion of her masters in physiotherapy from the University of Toronto in 2003, Renée Parish has tirelessly continued her education by obtaining her acupuncture certification in 2006, earning her Gunn IMS certification in 2008, and finally achieving her ultimate goal of the Advanced Diploma in Manual and Manipulative therapy in 2009.
 Prior to attending U of T she earned an honours degree in Kinesiology from the University of Waterloo where she worked as the head student therapist for the university’s varsity football team.